linkareti/rec-project/rec.am/readme.txt

     Where folder_name corresponds to the folder created in 1.
   4. Skin can now be used, by typing:
       - mvn -Pskin.folder_name clean package

+=== Target Environments ===

+The pom.xml is prepared to build this project for various target environments.
+Currently production and development environments are supported with development being the default one.
+To use any of the environments specify one of the follwing maven profiles during the build:

+ * targetenv.dev
+ * targetenv.prod

+NOTE: When specifying any profiles, a skin profile and a environment profile must both be provided.
+Failing to do so will either prevent the creation of the WAR file or create it containing bad configurations.